vmrfreitas/study/README.md

 # study
-Repo to keep some programming study records
+Repo to keep some programming study records.
+Comments on code are for me to understand myself faster later when reading it.

 ## Some takeaways